ukrixcrox/lsr/README.md

 # rustlist
-rl is the ls but written in rust
+lsr is the ls but written in rust

 # TODO